junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I need you to stop loving me," Dean says painstakingly carefully.
 He's not breathing when he speaks these words, as if he's stepping on a minefield.
 His eyes are wide and watery, staring at Cas, taking in Cas's every shift of breath, every blink of eyes.
 "I need you to love yourself first, can you do that?"

 Cas stops listening after that first sentence, his ears are buzzing loudly, his head is spinning.
-He has to hold a hand on the table to stay standing. *No,* he thinks bitterly, *this is one thing he knows he can't do, he knows there is no way to stop that like he can't stop his heart from beating, and Dean is asking that.* He can barely feel his heart now, that first sentence is a hammer smashing on his heart, every beat accompanied by a smash. *Thump.
+He has to hold a hand on the table to stay standing. *No,* he thinks bitterly, *this is one thing he knows he can't do, he knows there is no way to stop that, just like he can't stop his now-mortal heart from beating without dying, and Dean is asking that.* He can barely feel his heart now, that first sentence is a hammer smashing on his heart, every beat accompanied by a smash. *Thump.
 Bang.
 Thump.
 Bang.* His heart clenches in pain, and the feeling is so strong that he can almost feel the real blood from the smashed and shattered heart splatter, and taste that bloody metal taste on his tongue.

 He doesn't realize tears are coming down his cheeks.